contact@mongoliainc.com

 BORDER CROSSINGS

 Coal is exported both by road and rail, with the majority of exports still being transported across the border to China via road.
-Only a small portion – or just under 1%, is transported is exported via the Zamyn-Uud-Ereen border crossing.
+Only a small portion – or just under 1%, is transported is exported via the Zamyn-Uud-Erlian border crossing.

 A number of public and private partnerships exist on road and railroad construction projects, ultimately helping to boost coal exports: